 Send an Email

-Mecklenburg County Health Assessment Reports for 2012 and 2013 identify the top health issue in the county as Chronic Disease Prevention.
+Mecklenburg County Health Assessment Reports continually identify the top health issue in the county as Chronic Disease Prevention.
 Locally and nationally, cancer and cardiovascular diseases (heart disease and stroke) are the leading causes of mortality.
 Other leading causes of death and disability include lower chronic respiratory disease (COPD, emphysema, chronic bronchitis), diabetes and kidney disease.
 Alzheimer’s is a leading cause of death for individuals 45 years of age or older.
 Asthma, while not a leading cause of death, is a chronic condition that causes widespread disability.
 Arthritis may also be a debilitating disability, primarily for seniors

 The Mecklenburg County Park and Recreation Department, along with its community partners, is addressing those issues: